wieluk/psychopy_linux_installer/README.md

 ## Important Information

 - PsychoPy is compatible with Python versions 3.8, 3.9, and 3.10.
+- If system Python version is compatible, it will be used if `python-version` is not set.
-- The specified/default(3.8.19) Python version is installed as `altinstall` if not present.
+- Else the specified/default(3.10.15) Python version is installed as `altinstall` if not present.
 - A directory is created in the specified directory (default: `$HOME`):
   `{install_dir}/psychopy_${PSYCHOPY_VERSION}_py_${PYTHON_VERSION}`.
 - The script first attempts to download a pre-packaged Python .tar.gz file from [Nextcloud](https://cloud.uni-graz.at/s/o4tnQgN6gjDs3CK).
 If a suitable version isn't found, it will download from python.org and build it from source.